Best audiophile headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best audiophile headphones you can buy in 2021.

-There's a vast choice of headphones on the market and many are fitted with a myriad high-tech bells and whistles.
+There's a vast choice of high-end headphones on the market and many are fitted with a myriad of high-tech bells and whistles.
 But what if you just want the purest listening experience possible?

 With the emphasis firmly on sound quality, audiophile headphones are an ode to outstanding sonics – rather than sensors or streaming tech.

 We've assembled our favourite audiophile headphones below.
-And they're not necessarily prohibitively expensive – great value sound quality can exist, even with more affordable headphones.
+And they're not necessarily prohibitively expensive – great value sound quality can exist, so don't discount more affordable headphones.

 If you want to focus on music, you may be best with a pair of wired over-ears that offer the perfect balance of musicality and precision.
-If you want to add technology to mix, you could opt for audiophile cans that combine state-of-the-art noise-cancelling tech with state-of-the-art sound.
+If you want to add technology – not to mention clearer sound – to the mix, you could opt for audiophile cans that combine state-of-the-art noise-cancelling tech with state-of-the-art sound.